ScheerleJo/SevDeskServer/README.md

   - [x] sort all information from SevDesk Data (get relevant Data from Donors)
   - [x] NOT (create simplified array for data)
   - [ ] Backend Cleanup
+  - [ ] Format Array to push useful information to GUI only
   <!-- - [ ] code the possibility to change wrong Data in the GUI and push to sevDesk -->
     <!-- - List all Data of specific user to be changend/corrected and then saved -->
   - [ ] manipulate Word/latex files to the Data points in the table